Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Swizzle-Node.md

 ## Description

-Creates a new vector of the same dimension as the input vector.
-The channels of the output vector are the same as the input vector but re-ordered by the dropdown parameters on the node.
+Creates a new vector using the same elements as the input vector (the dimension of the output vector depends on the input mask length).
+The channels of the output vector are the same as the input vector but re-ordered according to the input mask value on the node.
 This is called swizzling.

-Channel dropdown parameters are dynamic depending on the length of the input vector's dimension.
-Dropdowns for channels that are not present will be disabled and dropdowns will only contain entries for channels that exist in the vector.
+The dimension of the output vector depends on the length of input mask value.
+Input mask value that contains channel(s) not exist in the input vector will be flagged as "Invalid Mask".

 ## Ports